Copyright © 2023 LOCALIIZ | All rights reserved

-If you have no plans to ever own property, why not spend all your money on avocado toast at Avobar?
-This trendy avocado restaurant originally based in London opened in K11 Musea to great fanfare and it’s brought an energetic new twist to the current superfood trend.
-As reflected in the name, Avobar offers a clean, all-day avocado-centric menu full of favourites like tacos and avo toast.
-There are dishes for both herbivores and carnivores, provided you love avocados in every form imaginable, all ethically and sustainably sourced.
-The menu is mostly a carbon copy of the menu in its original Covent Garden, but there are some Hong Kong exclusives, such as the Avo Bun Lobster, a burger made up of halved avos as the bun and succulent lobster chunks as the patty.
-If you fancy a drink, the cocktail menu features classic cocktails like Bloody Marys and Margaritas with a—you guessed it—avocado twist!
+The menu is a near-carbon copy of the menu in its original Covent Garden, but there are some Hong Kong exclusives, such as the avo bun lobster ($198), a burger made up of halved avos as the bun and succulent lobster chunks as the patty.
+If you fancy a drink, the menu features milkshakes like vanilla ($80) and cacao ($80) with a—you guessed it—avocado twist!

 Avobar, Shop B201–4, B2/F, K11 Musea, Victoria Dockside, 18 Salisbury Road, Tsim Sha Tsui

-To make the most out of your steakhouse experience, bring a large group with you to cut out the waiting time (La Vache! accepts reservations for parties of five or more), and the sharing platters piled high with juicy cuts of steak and free flow fries will ensure that everyone gets their fix, but still has room for their ridiculously indulgent dessert cart.
+To make the most out of your steakhouse experience, bring a large group with you to cut out the waiting time (La Vache! accepts dinner reservations for parties of five or more), and the sharing platters piled high with juicy cuts of steak and free-flow fries will ensure that everyone gets their fix, but still has room for their ridiculously indulgent dessert cart.
 The vibes here are always upbeat and welcoming, but for a real party, plan your visit for their Disco Brunch which serves the standard menu but with free-flow drinks and loud disco beats.

-Don’t feel like making the pilgrimage to Kobe for real wagyu beef?
+Don’t feel like making the pilgrimage to Kobe for real Wagyu beef?
 Famed top-notch Japanese wagyu beef purveyor Wagyumafia opened its first overseas venture in a sleepy corner of Wan Chai and it has taken the local Instagram gourmand scene by storm.
 The secretive restaurant offers a tasting menu of seasonal small plates that showcase rich top-grade Kobe beef, presented on the intimate chef’s counter as your dinner is prepared for you via live cooking and butchering demonstrations.

 You don’t need to be a member to book in for dinner, but the members-only menu does offer more dishes with a focus on local flavours.
-It may not be the cheapest option, but we promise the serving of their world’s most expensive wagyu cutlet sandwich (the decadent Chateaubriand Katsusando) already makes it all worth it.
+It may not be the cheapest option, but we promise the serving of their world’s most expensive wagyu cutlet sandwich (the decadent chateaubriand katsu sando) already makes it all worth it.
 For a more casual option, their tsukemen shop Mashi no Mashi is at the same location, and serves up hearty bowls of wagyu tsukemen for a small fraction of the price of the tasting menu.

-Wagyumafia, Shop 1B, G/F, 32 Oi Kwan Road, Wan Chai | (+852) 2608 0677
+Wagyumafia, Shop 1B, 32 Oi Kwan Road, Wan Chai | (+852) 2608 0677